 A fish community survey is undertaken in Tawhiti Stream triennially in order to assess the performance of the fish pass at the water abstraction weir.
 The third triennial survey was scheduled to be undertaken in the 2019-2020 monitoring period, but was deferred until the 2020-2021 monitoring period as a result of an unauthorised discharge of ammonia which impacted upon the fish communities of the Tawhiti Stream.
-The survey is next scheduled to be undertaken in 2022-2023.
+The survey was scheduled to be undertaken in 2022-2023 but it did not take place due to a rainy summer season [vM1].
+The next fish survey will be undertaken in 2023-2024.